Faces of Leadership

 Named for the big park in its heart, Powderhorn is best known for the annual rite of spring that unfolds on its streets: the May Day Parade and Ceremony, under the direction of the neighborhood's venerable Heart of the Beast Theater.
 This spectacularly colorful grassroots spectacle, with its gigantic puppet-floats and ragtag marching bands, honors the offbeat essence of the neighborhood, which is full of immigrants, social innovators, young dreamers, and veteran activists.

-Joan Vorderbruggen: Reawakening Empty Storefronts and Windows to Their Community Potential
+Joan Vorderbruggen: Reawakening Empty Storefronts to Their Community Potential

 Wednesday, March 05, 2014